 Remember, everything we experience takes place in the mind.
 The physical senses provide input.
 But, they are not the only means of experience.
 Experience is, therefore, something outside of space and time.

 This quest is challenging because we have different skills and abilities.
 Many people don’t realize they are on this quest until it is too late.
 Some only get the big picture when they are on their t of use don’t know we are on this quest until we are on our deathbed.
 The path for our mission of discovery has several obstacles.

 “Time and space are the prime conditioning factors of our human lives.”

 — Joseph Campbell

-Don’t run past this last sentence too quickly.
-It contains an important element of wisdom.
-Notice that both space and time are prime conditioning factors.
-This means something or someone is purposely conditioning these limitations on our experience.
+Don’t run past this last sentence too quickly, as it contains an essential element of wisdom.
+Notice that both space and time are prime “conditioning factors.”
+It means something or someone is purposely conditioning these limitations on our experience.

-More importantly, it tells us that other factors affect our lives.
+More importantly, it suggests there are other factors or other portals of experience.
 Most people ignore the proofs of non-ordinary reality.
 Yet, they do not discount the fact that they have dreams.

 ” If we do not or cannot experience anything outside of the fields of time and space.
 Kant calls this “the aesthetic forms of sensibility.”
 In India, they call it Maya.
 Maya is that which transforms that which is transcendent of the manifestation into a broken-up world.

 When you think about what you have experienced in the apprehension of forms in space and time, you employ the grammar of thought, the ultimate categories of which are: being and non-being.” — Joseph Campbell